npatt5631/OS/OS.md

         Get-Itemproperty 'HKLM:\SYSTEM\CurrentControlSet\Services\bam\State\UserSettings\S-1-5-21-1584283910-3275287195-1754958050-1005'
 ______________________________________________________________________________________________________________________________________________________________________________________
 4: Malware uses names of legit processes to obfuscate itself.
-Give the flag located in Kerberos’ registry subkey. - ``` ??? ```
+Give the flag located in Kerberos’ registry subkey. - ``` 76aGreX5 ```

+        # RDP using Remmina into the admin workstation, then search RDP and rdp into workstation1
+        # Open Powershell and run > net use * http://live
 ______________________________________________________________________________________________________________________________________________________________________________________
 5: There is malware named TotallyLegit.
 Find its binary location and there will be a file in that directory.
 Read the file. - ``` GwlkK3sa ```
 ______________________________________________________________________________________________________________________________________________________________________________________